rahu1-ks/Digital-parking-system/README.md

 This is a **Spring Boot-based Parking Management System** project.
 The focus of the project is on **vehicle parking and unparking functionalities**, with records stored in a database for future reference.
 It manages vehicle parking across multiple floors.
-It provides REST APIs to park, unpark, and calculate total fee for vehicles based on type and duration of stay.
+It provides REST APIs to park and unpark, and calculate total fee for vehicles based on type and duration of stay.
 The login page is **non-functional** and serves as a placeholder for future development.

 **Note:** The company name used in this project, *NuCompany*, is **imaginary** and used only for demonstration purposes.